coditech0926/employee-react-socket/README.md

 # Employee-react-socket-project
-this is employee react socket project.
+This is employee react socket project.